tardism/extensibella/docs/encoding_format.md

 component is built by `ext2:prod` uses these projection rules, and is necessary for a correct definition and reasoning.

-Finally, we must fill in a placeholder rule for any imported relation standing in for the rules introduced by unknown extensions to be used in the preservability case when using a declaration of `Ext_Ind` to allow induction on an imported relation for a new property.
-For a relation `mod:rel` with three arguments where the second argument is the primary component, this would be a definition clause as follows:
+Finally, we must fill in a stand-in rule for any imported relation standing in for the rules introduced by unknown extensions to be used to show the property will hold for them when using a declaration of `Ext_Ind` to allow induction on an imported relation for a new property.
+For a relation `mod:rel` with three arguments where the second one is the primary component, this would be a definition clause as follows:
 ```
-$ext__1__mod-$-rel A $unknown_mod-$-Nt B :=
+$ext__1__mod-$-rel A $unknownK__mod-$-Nt B :=
-   exists Proj, (0 = 0 -> false) /\ $ext__1__mod-$-rel A Proj B
+   exists <vars>, <def> /\ (($posInt $zero = $posInt $zero) -> false).
 ```
-Both the `0 = 0 -> false` and sub-derivation of the relation are
-required.
-All the arguments are the same in the case being defined and the sub-derivation other than the primary component being new.
-Note that the primary component **MUST** be named `Proj` in order for Extensibella to work correctly.
-This should be the last rule for the relation in the definition.

-The reason we include the `0 = 0 -> false` requirement is to prevent Abella from using this rule to show the relation holds for the unknown constructor.
-Without this, Abella might use this rule to show the relation holds for the unknown constructor; since the rules given by the other extensions for which this rule is standing in will not have this form, that would be invalid.
+Here `<def>` stands for the premises of the stand-in rule, and `<vars>` includes any bindings needed for those premises.
+The reason we include the `($posInt $zero = $posInt $zero) -> false` premise (`0 = 0 -> false`) is to prevent Abella from using this rule to show the relation holds for the generic constructor.
+Without this, Abella might use this rule to show the relation holds for the generic constructor; since the rules given by the other extensions for which this rule is standing in will not have this form, that would be invalid.
 Adding this impossible assumption prevents Abella from doing so.